Positive peer relationships are one of the most valuable things you can cultivate in the work environment. Here's why. 💚

 It's important to identify and praise members of your team who regularly offer their support to others.
 These people are bringing an incalculable value to your organization, and it's important to let them know that.

 We're all familiar with the strength of peer influence, but many fail to consider the potential for peer pressure to act as a positive motivational force in the workplace.

-The TINYpulse Employee Engagement and Organizational Culture Report found that 58 percent of the happiest employees will recognize and encourage their peers' success when given tools to make it easy.
-That recognition provides positive peer influence, and solidifies the notion that good work is valued by everyone in the company.
+This Employee Engagement and Organizational Culture Report found that 58% of the happiest employees will recognize and encourage their peers' success when given tools to make it easy.
+That recognition provides positive peer influence and solidifies the notion that good work is valued by everyone in the company.